Lifecycle & failure modes

 Handler best practices:

-Section titled “Reconnection doesn't resume - it starts over”tesseron.connect() after a disconnect yields a new sessionId and new claimCode.
+Section titled “Reconnection: plain tesseron/hello starts over, tesseron/resume doesn't”A plain tesseron/hello after a disconnect yields a new sessionId and new claimCode.
 The agent must re-claim.
 In-flight work from the old session is gone.

 - The agent's tool list is cached around the old session.
 Silently rebinding would make the old tool names still appear to work, while pointing at a different session.
 That's worse than requiring a fresh claim.